-The objective of teaching Pataïjala Yoga Suträs to students is to provide them with knowledge of Pataïjala's contribution to the field of Yoga, well verse with the yogic principles and it's meaning mentioned in Pataïjala Yoga Sutra.
-The students will be able to understand human's psychology as Patanjala had explained.
+Sr. No. At the end of semester, student will be able: CO 1 To describe Patanjala's contribution to the field of Yoga.
+CO2 To get well verse with the Yogic principles and it's meaning mentioned in Patanjala Yoga Sutra.
+CO3 The students will be able to understand human's psychology as Patanjala had explained.
+CO4 To impart knowledge of Eights limbs.